 Online Safety Education

-SWGfL have developed a free digital literacy curriculum together with the US organisation ‘CommonSenseMedia’, which covers all age groups and provides multiple activities in each area of the curriculum.
-It covers the following eight areas:
+SWGfL have developed a free Digital Literacy & Citizenship curriculum together with the US organisation ‘CommonSenseMedia’, which covers all age groups and provides multiple activities in each area of the curriculum.

 Up to Year 9, there are five lessons covering one or more of these areas with links to resources; for years 10-13, there are four units each with five modules.
 For each set of lessons there are also ideas about what opportunities there are to embed the ideas from the lesson across the curriculum, which are available here>